Altazon97/ph11-refraction/README.md

 INSTALLATION
 -
-Simply upload to your web server and enter the address, or visit on my website: www.ericsund.tk/ph11-refraction.php
+Simply upload to your web server and enter the address.

 REQUIREMENTS
 -